The 2012 Stanley Cup Playoffs are upon us, and by the end of it you'll feel like The Walking Dead. Hence, zombie motif!

 Both are among the league's elite at the position and will likely be nominated for the Vezina several times before their careers are through.
 This one's a sawoff.

-The Red Wings are the zombies from Thriller.
+ADVANTAGE: EVEN.the zombies from Thriller.
 They're classic, they're smooth, they're completely in synch, and led by a man wearing all red.

 The Predators are that zombie that's just sitting in the church in a stupor, facing the pulpit.
 They're just there, sitting back, and then someone makes the mistake of walking in and saying "Hello?" like an idiot and then suddenly they turn around in the pew all creepy and whatnot.